hellofresh/bi-automation/tools/kafka_helper/README.md

 `python consumer.py --servers=kafka000.staging.bi.hellofresh.io:9092,kafka001.staging.bi.hellofresh.io:9092 --topics=boxes_shipped_status`

-This will listen to production for all the events sent to the topic `adjust_android`, you can listen to more than one topic separating each one by a comma.
+This will listen to production for all the events sent to the topic `boxes_shipped_status`, you can listen to more than one topic separating each one by a comma.

 ### Produce Events